Weight Annotation in Information Extraction: Fundamental Properties

-We show (2) $\Rightarrow$ (3).
-Let $A$ be a $\K$-weighted \vset-automaton and $R$ be a relation that is selectable by regular $\B$-annotators.
+We are now ready to prove the two main results of this section. \begin{lem} Let $R$ be a string relation, which is selectable by document spanners.
+Then $R$ is also selectable by $\srd$-Annotators. \end{lem} \begin{proof} Let $A$ be a $\K$-weighted \vset-automaton and $R$ be a relation that is selectable by regular $\B$-annotators.
 We have to show that every string selection $\sigma^R_{x_1,\dots,x_k}\repspnrk{A}{\K}$ is definable by a $\K$-weighted \vset-automaton.
 By assumption $R$ is selectable by regular $\B$-annotators.
 Let $A_R^\B$ be the \vset-automaton that selects $R$ over $\B$, which exists by Lemma~\ref{lem:selectableRelationSpanner}.
-Let $A_R^\K$ be an $\K$-extension of $A_R^\B$ \vset-automaton, which exists by by Lemma~\ref{lem:BToSrd}.
-Thus, $A_R^\K$ selects $R$ over $\K$ and therefore, (3) follows directly from Lemma~\ref{lem:selectableRelationSpanner}.
+Let $A_R^\K$ be a $\K$-extension of $A_R^\B$ \vset-automaton, which exists by Lemma~\ref{lem:BToSrd}.
+Thus, $A_R^\K$ selects $R$ over $\K$ and therefore, by Lemma~\ref{lem:selectableRelationSpanner}, $R$ is selectable by $\srd$-Annotators. \end{proof}

+\begin{lem} Let $\sr$ be a positive semiring and $R$ be a string relation, which is selectable by $\srd$-Annotators.
+Then $R$ is also selectable by document spanners. \end{lem}